P02: Clonal evolution of somatic mosaicism during acute-to-chronic kidney disease progression

 Open postions: 1 Postdoctoral researcher for 2 years and 1 PhD student

-Principal investigators: Prof. Dr. Heinemann and Prof. Dr. Schmidt-Ott
+Principal investigators: Dr. Sanders and Prof. Dr. Schmidt-Ott